-This is an active sensor emitting an intense beam of coherent light, generated by a laser; to the sea surface immediately blow the aircraft.
+This is an active sensor emitting an intense beam of coherent light, generated by a laser; to the sea surface immediately below the aircraft.
 The receiving apparatus is designed not to respond to the direct reflection of the beam, but to detect and to analyse the fluorescence of the pollution resulting from the laser strike.
-Currently laser is operationally tested in Germany and indicated the capability to provide information on the type of pollution.
-The experience is limited so far.
+Currently laser is in operation in Germany and the producer has been improving the sensor and its capabilities.